hendersonreed/hendersonreed.github.io/src/pages/hire.md

 # independent interface programmer for hire.

+Hi there!
+I'm Henderson Reed Hummel, and I think computers have so much more potential.

-I believe there is tremendous potential to be gained in a re-evaluation of how we interact with computers.
-The infinitely malleable, powerfully transformative technologies we use in our day-to-day aren't used at their capacity, and wasted human time, energy, and capital is the result.
+The infinitely malleable, powerfully transformative, and *fun* technologies we use in our day-to-day aren't being used at their capacity.
 I’m passionate about reducing wasted human time and making software tools more innately fulfilling, reliable, and user-respecting.

 To these ends, I do interaction-focused work on user-centric projects.
 This includes: